serlo/serlo-editor-lti/README.md

 On a successful LTI launch the server returns a signed `accessToken` jwt that the client can then later use to authenticate saving content.

+# Management of Env Vars of the Deployments

+To use CLI to update any environment variable of the development, staging and production environments, follow these steps:

+1. Ask the admin to include you into the IONOS contract and update to policy of the corresponding bucket.
+Alternatively, you can use the credentials of the dev or admin user.
+2. Install a s3 client CLI (we recommend `s3cmd`) and configure it accordingly.
+3. Download the file, update it and upload it.

+Alternatively, if you have the permissions, you can login into IONOS and manage there using the UI.